 If at first, you only feel anxiety afterwards and even worse than before meditating, don’t give up yet.
 Your mind is simply moving through dark clouds before they clear up to reveal the blue sky!

-I hope this post will benefit you in one way or another!
+I hope these self-care tips will benefit your mind in one way or another!
 Take care of yourself, namaste.